terrajobst/AspNetCore.Docs.it-it/aspnetcore/web-api/handle-errors.md

     ::: moniker-end

-1. Configurare un'azione del `/error` controller per rispondere alla route:
+1. Configure a controller action to respond to the `/error` route:

     ::: moniker range=">= aspnetcore-3.0"